pfcarp/resume_typst/PatrickCV.typ

   "Provided assistance to other technical teams within the theatre" ))

-#entry("Fall 2017-2019", link("https://www.holycross.edu/campus-life/housing")[College of the Holy Cross],
+#entry("Fall 2017 - Fall 2019", link("https://www.holycross.edu/campus-life/housing")[College of the Holy Cross],
        "Resident Assistant", "Worcester, MA, USA", ( "Acted as a resource to and ensured the safety of 38 students in their residence hall", "Planned events with Resident Assistant team members for residents and building",